ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocol Stack not containing that specific protocol are simply ignored, and do not raise an error.

-### (Send Properties / TDB)
+### Control Properties

+Control properties signals state changes to the transport system.
+See {{send-final}} for an example.

 ## Mandatory Transport Properties

-In addition to protocol and path selection properties, the Transport Properties may also contain Generic and/or Specific Protocol Properties (see
-{{protocol-props}}).
-These properties will be passed to the selected candidate Protocol Stack(s) to configure them before candidate Connection establishment.

-The following properties can be used during Protocol and Path selection:
+The following properties are mandatory to implement in each TAPS implementation:

 ### Final {#send-final}

 Classification:
-: TODO
+: Control Property

 Type:
 : Boolean